Steel City Inclusive Softball Association

 LAND ACKNOWLEDGEMENT

-Where we play is situated upon the traditional territories of the Erie, Neutral, Huron-Wendat, Haudenosaunee and Mississaugas.
-This land is covered by the Dish With One Spoon Wampum Belt Covenant, an agreement between the Haudenosaunee and Anishinaabek to share and care for the resources around the Great Lakes.
-We understand the spirit of that agreement to be that you take only what you need, and you always ensure there is something left in the bowl.
-We further acknowledge this land is covered by the Between the Lakes Purchase of 1792, between the Crown and the Mississaugas of the Credit First Nation.
+We acknowledge that we gather on the traditional territories of the Erie, Neutral, Huron-Wendat, Haudenosaunee, and Mississaugas.
+This land is governed by the Dish With One Spoon Wampum Belt Covenant, an agreement between the Haudenosaunee and Anishinaabek Nations to share and care for the resources of the Great Lakes region.
+We recognize that this land remains home to many Indigenous peoples, and we are grateful for the opportunity to live, work, play, and build community here.